Kylie Jenner’s Alleged Hookup, Stitches, Now Vying For Taylor Swift’s Love?

 He further taunted the “Rack City” rapper by saying that he had “proof” of his and Kylie’s hookup, and that the 19-year-old “didn’t bring up Tyga, not one time,” and that she “did not seem remorseful – not one bit.”

 Stitches claimed he met the model through another rapper, InkMonstarr, and the two went on a date that resulted in a drug-fueled one-night stand.
 But things got bitter between Stitches and Kylie when she didn’t return his calls.
-It inspired him to drop a new rap and video titled, “Kyga She’s a Liar.”
+It inspired him to drop a new rap and video entitled, “Kyga She’s a Liar.”

 He told the tabloid that he “thought it was a good idea to come at her ’cause … she ignored me after that day we had sex.”

 He mentioned that Tyga’s managers contacted him to remove the song and video from the internet.
 He said the phone call was “like a death wish” for Tyga to mess with his career.
-Stitches also revealed that Kylie called him “daddy” in bed.
+Stitches also revealed that Kylie called him “Daddy” in bed.

 Check out Stitches’ explicit new song here.
 Be aware, though since it’s NSFW.

-[Featured Images by Frederick M. Brown/Getty Images and Jason Kempin/Getty Images]
+[Featured images by Frederick M. Brown/Getty Images and Jason Kempin/Getty Images]